Global crypto-currency crackdown sparks search for safe havens

 The ease with which start-ups can raise millions of dollars with little scrutiny in as little as minutes, has alarmed regulators, but without unified approach they hold little sway over that new funding market.

-“It’s very difficult for governments to work together in any organized fashion,” said Lewis Cohen, a partner at Hogan Lovells in New York, which has a team of lawyers specializing in blockchain.
+“It’s very difficult for governments to work together in any organised fashion,” said Lewis Cohen, a partner at Hogan Lovells in New York, which has a team of lawyers specializing in blockchain.

 “Different jurisdictions will look at token sales through different lenses and it would be very difficult to get on a completely harmonized place.”